1jour1vin

 Eye

-Golden, pale with green-gold highlights
+Golden, pale with greenish-gold highlights

 Nose

-Fresh fruit, generous, full-bodied, subtle with a long finish and a stony, salty aftertaste.
+Fresh fruit, generous, full-bodied, subtle, with a long finish and a stony, salty aftertaste

 Serve